Mesaman/TYPO3.CMS/typo3/sysext/form/Documentation/FAQ/Index.rst

 .. _faq-form-element-default-value:

-How do I set a default value for my form element?
+How do I set a default value my form element?
 =================================================

 Most of the form elements support setting a default value (do not mix this